openair-collective/openair-cyan/docs/_pages/about.md

 ## Cyan constructors

 This is not an exhaustive list; it is just an example of where Cyans have been built.
+If you feel that you should be on this list, please contact us.
 {: .fs-4 .fw-300 }

 Individuals